common-voice/sentence-collector/docs/LOCALIZATION.md

 For local development you don't need to take any special steps.
 The main source file lives in this folder in the repo.

-If you want to work locally with the same language info and translations as in production/staging, you can run `npm run pull-cv-locales-info` in the root folder and it will download the required files.
-If you additionally want to have all the translations available locally, you can run `npm run pull-cv-translations` in the root folder.
+If you want to work locally with the same translations as in production/staging, you can run `npm run pull-cv-translations` in the root folder.

 ### Adding a new string